deepopinion/ocr_wrapper/README.md

 - From the `endpoint` and `key` arguments when creating AzureOCR
 - From the environment variables `AZURE_OCR_ENDPOINT` and `AZURE_OCR_KEY`
 - From the credentials file `~/.config/azure/ocr_credentials.json` that contains the keys `endpoint` and `key`

+### GoogleAzureOCR
+Credentials for GoogleOCR as well as AzureOCR have to be set